PavanRangani/docs/docs/prd/estate-plan/directives.md

 - For Authorized Individual - `No Authorized Individuals Available`.
 - First, Second, Third Executor : `First Executor(s) are not specified`, `Second Executor(s) are not specified` & `Third Executor(s) are not specified`.
+- Error message: `At least one directive data should be specified`